ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

 A CAA parameter "validationmethods" is also defined for the "issue" and "issuewild" properties.
-The value of this parameter, if specified, MUST be a comma-separated string of validation method labels.
+The value of this parameter, if specified, MUST be a comma-separated string of zero or more validation method labels.

 A validation method label identifies a validation method.
 A validation method is a particular way in which a CA can validate control over a domain.